 The NCAA often describes the college athlete experience as transformative, with competition playing a key role.
-However, preventing students from competing hinders the full realization of this experience.
+However, Raoul and the attorneys general argue that preventing students from competing hinders the full realization of this experience.
 Students deprived of the opportunity to compete in their chosen sports are denied the benefits that competition offers in preparing them for life, as acknowledged by the NCAA, and often suffer other harms, including financial harms and negative impacts to their mental health and well-being.